Rapids and Wilderness:

 The best time of year for whitewater rafting depends on the river and the location.
 In general, the best time to go rafting is during the spring and early summer, when the snowmelt causes the river to flow faster and higher.
 Some rivers with consistent flows year-round and can be rafted at any time.
 It’s best to check with the rafting company for their recommended season.
 Learn about how the snowpack effects rivers or how rafting Grand Canyon changes during the season.

 Yes, children can go whitewater rafting, but it’s important to choose an appropriate river and trip type.
-Younger kids typically stay on Class II and easy Class III river.
+Younger kids, 6 to 8 years-old, typically stay on Class II and easy Class III river.
 Many commercial rafting companies offer family-friendly trips on calmer rivers with mild rapids.
-Children should be at least 50 pounds and comfortable in the water, and as with adults should always wear a life jacket.
+Children in general should be at least 50 pounds and comfortable in the water, and as with adults should always wear a life jacket.

 If you fall out of the raft, it’s important to stay calm and follow the guide’s instructions.
 Most likely, the guide will instruct you to float on your back with your feet pointing downstream, and to try to swim towards the raft if it’s within reach.
 If you can’t reach the raft, you’ll be directed to a designated rescue spot where a safety kayaker or guide will help you back into the raft.